Ethan-Conrad-Properties/pis-platform/README.md

 uvicorn app.main:app --reload
 ```

-You will know be able to open up the app locally at http://localhost:3000/.
+You will now be able to open up the app locally at http://localhost:3000/.

 When making changes to any code, you need to push the changes to this repository to see the changes take effect in the deployed app.
 Follow these steps after changing code.